Building Technician Career Info

 Career and Economic Outlook

-The U.S. Bureau of Labor Statistics (www.bls.gov) forecasts average job prospects (9% increase between 2012-2022) for building technicians, whom it categorizes alongside maintenance and repair workers, in the coming years, although construction tends to ebb and flow with the economy.
-The BLS also predicts that fewer men and women will seek jobs as building technicians because of a perception of 'blue collar bias' that gives little status to non-professional occupations.
-The median annual salary for building technicians is $35,210, according to the BLS as of May 2012.
+The U.S. Bureau of Labor Statistics (www.bls.gov) forecasts average job prospects (6% increase between 2014 to 2024) for building technicians, whom it categorizes alongside maintenance and repair workers, in the coming years, although construction tends to ebb and flow with the economy.
+The median annual salary for building technicians is $36,630, according to the BLS as of May 2015.

 For those seeking more supervisory responsibilities on a construction site, becoming a construction manager may be the right fit.
 Construction managers create plans that include timelines, budgetary figures and costs.
 They also work with architects to interpret blueprints, oversee subcontractor activities, resolve issues and make sure all regulations are adhered to.
 Prior work experience in the construction industry is all some may need to work in construction management, but most large businesses only hire those with a bachelor's degree in construction science, engineering, architecture or a related field.
 The American Institute of Constructors and the Construction Management Association of America offer professional certification that could provide a competitive advantage when seeking employment.

-As reported by the BLS in May of 2012, construction managers earned a median income of $82,790.
-The BLS also predicted employment growth of 16% for these managers during the 2012-2022 decade.
+As reported by the BLS in May of 2015, construction managers earned a median income of $87,400.
+The BLS also predicted employment growth of 5% for these managers during the 2014 to 2024 decade.

 If locating and mapping geographic details and boundaries of future construction sites sounds interesting, consider becoming a surveyor.
 Surveyors take land measurements, mark municipal and private property boundary lines, create maps and reports, research public records and make recommendations about where to build.
 They incorporate the use of Global Positioning System (GPS) equipment to assure complete accuracy in their measurements.
 To qualify for employment, a bachelor's degree in surveying or civil engineering is usually required, and licensure is required in every state.
 Licensing involves not only completing educational requirements, but also includes passing two exams and obtaining around two years of work experience with a licensed surveyor.